Branjosef/mod-1-introduction-introduction/README.md

-# Welcome to Phasee 1
+# Welcome to Phase 1

 Hello and welcome to Phase 1 of the Software Engineering Immersive!
 In this first part of the course, we will introduce you to a variety of concepts, starting